lorey/data-intensive-latex-documents/README.md

 Python framework for a data-intensive LaTeX documents
 ==============================

-A project structure for a data-intensive, latex-based documents.
+A project structure for a data-intensive, latex-based documents with the ability to generate LaTeX from data automatically.

 Features:
-* Fetch and analyse data, and create reports based upon it.
-* Python-based data analysis and document generation in LaTeX all in one place
+* structured and repeatable data analysis process via a solid framework.
-* easy collaboration and repeatability through version control and GNU make
+* easy collaboration and repeatability through version control and GNU make.
-* automatic generation of all tables and figures when data changes
+* automated (re-)generation of LaTeX files based on DataFrames and JSON data (via pandas and Jinja2 templates).

 Background: